Massachusetts / Hampshire County

 Is Granby, MA a safe place to live?

-Granby offers a safe atmosphere with a notably low violent crime rate of just 51 incidents per 100,000 people and a property crime chance of 1 in 175.
-Residents enjoy peace of mind thanks to its well-below-average crime statistics.
+Granby is considered a safe community, with a low violent crime rate of 51 incidents per 100,000 residents and a property crime chance of 1 in 175.
+Most residents enjoy peace of mind, making it an attractive choice for families.
+The crime index remains below many urban areas in Massachusetts.

 51